Abhishek-B-R/NameHunt/README.md

 * 📊 Compare domain prices across multiple registrars

-* 🏷️ Sorted results — cheapest registrar at the top
+* 🏷️ Sorted results — sort based on your preferences

-* ⚡ Fast lookups powered by APIs, curl, and headless scraping
+* ⚡ Fast lookups powered by APIs, and headless scraping

 * 📱 Clean UI with Next.js frontend

+* 🚀 Open multiple registrar websites via clicking a single button, these opened websites show the exact pricing of the domain that was entered in NameHunt

 ## 🛠️ Tech Stack

-Frontend: Next.js + Tailwind CSS
+Frontend: Next.js + Tailwind CSS + Bun

-Backend: Hono (running on Bun runtime)
+Backend: Hono (running on Pnpm runtime)

 HTTP Fetching (will try next approach if one fails):

 * Registrar APIs (preferred when available)

-* curl via child processes (for fast/quirky endpoints)

-* Puppeteer (as a fallback when no API exists, by scraping registrar sites)
+* Playwright (as a fallback when no API exists, by scraping registrar sites)

 ## ⚙️ Approach